soukveda/CPSC-351-P2/README.md

 # Teamwork Distribution
 Christopher Phongsa - Worked on the Memory Manager and the MAKEFILE

+Jared Castaneda - Worked on initializing input and wait queues, reading processes in from files, and memory manager

 Juan Toledo - Typed the function to display the memory map output

 Efrain - Worked on the design and documentation of the project.
 Edited readme.